JOTSR/ALE/README.md

  ```sh
  vr run [ARG]
  ```
- - dev: Run in development mode
+ - "dev": Run in development mode
- - watch: Run "dev" and restart on change
+ - "watch": Run "dev" and restart on change
- - test: Test, __not implemented__
+ - "test": Test, __not implemented__
- - prod: Test and run in production mode, __not implemented__
+ - "prod": Test and run in production mode, __not implemented__
 <!-- CONTRIBUTING -->

 ## Contributing